Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Experimental case study

 \subsection{Results}

 Before addressing the effectiveness of the proposed methodology for SHM purposes, it is worthwhile to investigate the accuracy of modal identification via iLF compared to that obtained with the benchmark methods SSI-CVA and LSCE on this experimental dataset.
 A further source of comparison is identified in the literature, i.e. the results reported in \cite{Dessena2024}.
 However, please consider that those results were obtained for the case with 0.4 V input voltage, while all data in this work refer to the 0.5 V input case.
 The first step involves identifying the stable modes for the healthy case, case \#1, via iLF and benchmark methods.
 In \cref{fig:fig12}, the three stabilisation diagrams are presented.
-It is clear that the iLF (\cref{fig:fig12a}) identification succeeds in finding the most stable modes, while SSI-CVA (\cref{fig:fig12c}) and especially LSCE (\cref{fig:fig12b}) identifications return fewer and less stable poles.
+It is clear that the iLF (\cref{fig:fig12a}) identification succeeds in finding the most stable modes, while SSI-CVA (\cref{fig:fig12c}) and especially LSCE (\cref{fig:fig12b}) identifications return fewer and less stable poles. {The stabilisation diagrams are constructed by varying $k$ from $k_{\min}=84$ to $k_{\max}=150$ with $\Delta k = 2$, yielding the extraction set $\mathbf{k}=\{\,k_{\min}:\Delta k:k_{\max}\,\}$.
+Hard criteria are imposed through the admissible ranges $\zeta_n \in [0.005,\,0.1]$ and $\omega_n \in [5,\,160]$.
+Soft criteria include $\Delta \omega_{\mathrm{stab}} = 0.05$, $\Delta \zeta_{n,\mathrm{stab}} = 0.3$, and $\mathrm{MAC}_{\mathrm{stab}} = 0.95$.
+Additionally, $N_{\mathrm{MAC}} = 3$ are considered in the selection process.}

 From \cite{Dessena2024} and the current iLF identification, 41 modes were identified.
 However, only the first three are used here for the SHM task.
-Hence, in \cref{tab:tab3}, the first three pairs of natural frequencies ($\omega_n$) and damping ratios ($\bm{\phi}_n$) identified in this work for the undamaged Hawk T1A Aircraft are presented alongside the aforementioned literature results in \cref{tab:tab3}, while the iLF-identified $\omega_n$ and $\bm{\phi}_n$ for all cases are shown \cref{fig:fig13a,fig:fig13b}.
+Hence, in \cref{tab:tab3}, the first three pairs of natural frequencies ($\omega_n$) and damping ratios ($\bm{\phi}_n$) identified in this work for the undamaged Hawk T1A Aircraft are presented alongside the aforementioned literature results in \cref{tab:tab3}. { Notably, only the iLF is able to identify all modes of interest, so SSI-CVA and LSCE results are disregarded from now onwards.} The iLF-identified $\omega_n$ and $\bm{\phi}_n$ for all cases are shown \cref{fig:fig13a,fig:fig13b}. {All the processing carried out in this work for obtaining the modal parameters of the BAE Systems Hawk T1A is done in MATLAB 2024b.}